wegoatdev/wegoatdev-site/content/posts/how-to-consume-api-in-vue-with-axios.md

 ### Best practice for loading and error state

-When using an API as data source, we can't 100% sure how fast the data will be loaded or will it always successful or not.
+When using an API as data source, we can't 100% sure how fast the data will be loaded or will it always be successful or not.
 For better User Experience, we need to think about this case and give feedback for our user.

 Axios provides catch() method, in case our request went wrong